If you’re looking for directions to the 10 best waterfalls at Ohiopyle State Park, you’re in the right place!

 The best course of action at that time of year is to simply hike/bike out the Great Allegheny Passage from Ohiopyle itself.

-The Cascades on Meadow Run
+8. The Upper Cascades on Meadow Run

 Meadow Run is one of the largest tributaries of the Youghiogheny River as it passes through Ohiopyle State Park.